-This is the website of the project 'Evolution and change in language education provision in the city of Coventry: Tracing language policy and local curriculum initiatives over the last 50 years', awarded funding from the University of Warwick Connecting Cultures GRP, 2018-19.
+This is the website of the small-scale project 'Evolution and change in language education provision in the city of Coventry: Tracing language policy and local curriculum initiatives over the last 50 years', awarded funding from the University of Warwick Connecting Cultures GRP, 2018-19.

 In England and elsewhere in the UK there is a mounting sense of crisis with regard to language learning.
-In this project, we aim to understand the implementation of language education within the city of Coventry from the perspective of national language education policy and local curriculum initiatives over the last 50 years.
-The general aim of the project is to examine how local experiences and initiatives can add to an understanding of the wider picture of language learning in the UK.
+In this project, we aimed to understand the implementation of language education within the city of Coventry from the perspective of national language education policy and local curriculum initiatives over the last 50 years.
+The general aim of the project was to examine how local experiences and initiatives can add to an understanding of the wider picture of language learning in the UK.

 1) To identify ways in which local initiatives have sought to implement, respond to and supplement language education policies and to build a picture of how these have influenced the quality and provision of language education programmes and opportunities in schools.
-To achieve this, we also aim:
+To achieve this, we also aimed:

-2) To establish a comprehensive timeline of national language education policies along with an archive of initiatives that have been implemented locally to promote language education, such as the Coventry ‘Thinking through Languages’ project (early 2000s).
+2) To establish a timeline of national language education policies along with an archive of initiatives that have been implemented locally to promote language education, such as the Coventry ‘Thinking through Languages’ project (early 2000s).